 Any specific areas of focus you are looking to attract?

-While we are excited about any and all solutions that bring efficiency to the built environment, we are particularly excited about startups in design, planning, supply chain, fintech, automation, ESG, mass customization, and smart building space.
+While we are excited about any and all solutions that bring efficiency to the built environment, we are particularly excited about startups in design, planning, supply chain, fintech, automation, ESG, mass customization, robotics, and smart building space.

 What are your assessment criteria?

 We will use standard venture criteria to assess each company.
 Further, we will take into account your ability to disrupt and transform the built world and the ability of Suffolk Technologies and our network to add value given the problem you present.